 In Japan, buckwheat soba noodles are an important part of the Japanese New Year celebrations.
-The long noodles are meant to symbolize long life, and you should take care to eat them without breaking the noodles.
+The long noodles symbolize long life, and you should take care to eat them without breaking the noodles.
 Buddhist monks also eat a type of crunchy noodles at midnight on New Year's Eve, and in Buddhist temples bells are rung 108 times.

 Image: Linzer cookies via Shutterstock